vedro-universe/vedro-docs/docs/integrations/allure-reporter.md

 This command executes your tests and saves the report data in the `./allure_reports` directory.

-To generate a report from the saved data, use the [Allure command-line tool](https://docs.qameta.io/allure/#_installing_a_commandline) as follows:
+To generate a report from the saved data, use the <Link to="https://docs.qameta.io/allure/#_installing_a_commandline">Allure command-line tool</Link> as follows:

 ```shell
 $ allure serve ./allure_reports
 ```

-This command will serve up the report ([demo](https://allure-framework.github.io/allure-demo/5/)).
+This command will serve up the report (<Link to="https://allure-framework.github.io/allure-demo/5/">demo</Link>).

 :::info

-If you are using [Allure TestOps](https://docs.qameta.io/allure-testops/), you can upload your report using [allurectl](https://docs.qameta.io/allure-testops/ecosystem/allurectl/)
+If you are using <Link to="https://docs.qameta.io/allure-testops/">Allure TestOps</Link>, you can upload your report using <Link to="https://docs.qameta.io/allure-testops/ecosystem/allurectl/">allurectl</Link>

 <details>
   <summary>Show more...</summary>